Things to do in The Rocks

 Circular Quay

-Or you might like to stay in The Rocks for lunch or dinner, because you can get a meal or have a drink right next to the harbour.
+Or you might like to stay in The Rocks for lunch or dinner because you can get a meal or have a drink right next to the harbour.

 The best places to eat in The Rocks

-I’ll be honest – as a local, The Rocks is not traditionally the first neighbourhood I would go in Sydney for a meal.
+I’ll be honest – as a local, The Rocks is not traditionally the first neighbourhood I would go to in Sydney for a meal.
 The food can be great, but it’s generally overpriced and aimed at tourists.

 The Australia Heritage Hotel in The Rocks, Sydney